 5. Diminished Hard Bottom

-Nearly 4,500 acres of hard bottom were covered by dredge and fill operations in the 1950’s and 1960’s.
-This destroyed seagrass, reduced shellfish habitat and reduced the variety and number of fish species.
-Much of the development was done to create new living space like Bird Key and other projects were designed to provide homeowners on the Bay with deeper channels to secure their boats.
+Nearly 4,500 acres of hard bottom were covered by dredge and fill operations in the 1950s and 1960s.
+Much of the development was done to create new waterfront property with deep channels for boating.

 Positive Action – In 1996, SBEP developed a master artificial reef plan that identified 20 potential sites for new reefs.
 SBEP and its partners have constructed and placed more than 3,000 habitat modules at nine artificial reef sites since 2000.
 SBEP and its partners have also developed two oyster sites at White Beach in Sarasota County and The Gladiola Fields in Manatee County.
 Thirty-two tons of shell was added to the two sites in May 2011.